NC Cardinal Support and Staff Education

 The Use as lead record button is to the left of the Remove from consideration button.

-5. After selecting the lead bib, you will notice that the relevant fields from the sub bib have been added to the lead bib:
+5. After selecting the lead bib, the relevant fields from the sub bib will be added to the lead bib:

 Copied fields are highlighted in yellow.

-6. You will notice the duplicate "=250 \\$aLarge print edition." field in the example above.
-You will want to remove this duplicate field before merging, and you can do this by clicking the "Edit" button above the record:
+6. Remove duplicates, such as the "=250 \\$aLarge print edition." field in the example above, by clicking the "Edit" button above the record:

 The Edit button is highlighted in yellow.

-7. This will open the flat text editor like when you are editing a MARC record normally:
+7. This will open the flat text editor:

 The Flat Text Editor checkbox has been selected.

-8. From here you will delete the duplicate field and click the blue "Save" button.
+8. Delete the duplicate field and click the blue "Save" button.

-9. Now you can merge the records by clicking the blue "Merge" button at the bottom of the window:
+9. Merge the records by clicking the blue "Merge" button at the bottom of the window:

 The blue Merge button is to the left of the orange Cancel button.